ansys/pyfluent/doc/source/user_guide/meshing_workflows.rst

 Using the watertight geometry meshing workflow
 ----------------------------------------------
-This simple example shows how you can use the watertight geometry meshing workflow.
+This simple example shows how you use the watertight geometry meshing workflow.

 Import geometry
 ~~~~~~~~~~~~~~~